piam/bjc-course/curriculum/01-welcome/labs/02-exploring-visual-programming.md

-Meowing: One at a Time or in Unison?
+Meowing- One at a Time or in Unison?
 ------------------------------------
 With this brief introduction to the scratch interface, we begin to examine how sprites and blocks interact and affect one another.
 For example, the "play sound"